Compilation Exceptions when Executing Remotely

 Compile failed: c:\Users\someuser\AppData\Local\Temp\8\Projects\2fa80212-43cb-4b99-882c-e69f4d1936d2\TestRemoteElemMissing\RunTest.tstest.cs(53,19) : error CS1061: 'TestRemoteElemMissing.Pages' does not contain a definition for 'Google' and no extension method 'Google' accepting a first argument of type 'TestRemoteElemMissing.Pages' could be found (are you missing a using directive or an assembly reference?)

-The same element could be reached from another test for example - in a RunTest coded step (on the image below).
+Though the same element could be reached from another test for example - in a RunTest coded step (on the image below).

-If the test project is in a TFS source controlled environment when schedule the test list (Step 2) there is an option - "Get latest version of tests automatically from TFS".
+If the test project is in a TFS source controlled environment when run remotely/schedule the test list (Step 2) there is an option - "Get latest version of tests automatically from TFS".
 Once this option is enabled the entire project would be downloaded on the remote machine and compiled there exception free.